fsantanna/dceu/doc/manual.md

 - An *operation pattern* `Oper` calls the given predicate passing the head value and the optional expression.
 - A *full pattern* `Full` is composed of a
-    [variable declaration](#declarations-and-assignments] with identifier
-    and tag, and a condition expression.
+    [variable declaration](#declarations] with identifier and tag, and a condition expression.
     The pattern assigns the head expression to the variable, which is visible by the condition expression and case branch.
     The pattern checks if the head expression matches the given tag using the